wiseman-timelord/Chat-VulkanLlama/README.md

 ### INTERFACE:
-Images are for upcoming version.
+Images may be from differing versions...
 * Starting up, yup that is indeed a llama themed fortune cookie!...
 ```
 =========================================================================================